cdsanchez/GreenLight/README.md

 - Has no dependencies on other libraries.
 - Relatively small when minified and gzipped.
 - Offers a nice declarative API for building constraints (rules).
-- Browser vendors are beginning to add native validation controls to input fields.
-Why would you want to use a library.
 - i18n support.

 Here are a few reasons why you **wouldn't** want use this library: